Shoreditch (St Leonard's), Middlesex, London

 Up to 1834

-In 1774, the Shoreditch Vestry were authorized by an Act of Parliament to levy a special poor rate for the purpose of setting up a workhouse for the parish of St Leonard's.
-The new workhouse was built on land known as the "Land of Promise", which had been given to the Parish Poor Trustees.
+In 1774, Shoreditch obtained a Local Act for 'the better relief and employment of the poor' and for raising money for a new workhouse.
+Poor relief was placed in the hands of a body known as the Trustees of the Poor and the new workhouse was erected on a site known as the 'Land of Promise' on Kingsland Road, Hoxton.
 The three-storey building, with its main front on Kingsland Road, opened in 1777.
 It included an infirmary and apothecary.
 In 1784, a burial ground for deceased inmates was consecrated at the southwest corner of the site.
 The labour of the inmates was sold to local businesses (Miele, 1993).

 The workhouse incorporated two sick wards.
 In 1813, James Parkinson was appointed as parish surgeon, apothecary and man-midwife, Amongst other improvements to the medical facilities, Parkinson established a separate fever block in the workhouse, the first in London, for the segregation of infectious patients, particularly those suffering from cholera.
 In 1817 he published an "Essay on the Shaking Palsy" in which he described the condition we now call Parkinson's Disease.